achalkley/streamdeck-scripts/README.md

 	- OSAScript

 ![OSAScript](screenshots/osa-plugin.png?raw=true "OSA plugin")
-- You will be prompted to allow automation permission to Elgato Stream Deck, or you can add it manually from System Preferences
+- You will be prompted to allow music automation permission to Elgato Stream Deck, or you can add it manually from System Preferences
 ![Music permissions](screenshots/music-permissions.png?raw=true "Music permissions")

 - Elgato streamdeck also needs System Automation permission granted